J. Cleaveland Cady: Health and welfare

-The New York Association for Improving the Condition of the Poor (AICP) hired Cady, Berg & See to design the People's Bath at 9 Centre Market Place in the Lower East Side.
-This became "one of the most successful and well-publicized public baths in nineteenth-century America."
+The New York Association for Improving the Condition of the Poor (AICP) hired Cady, Berg & See to design the People's Bath at 9 Centre Market Place on the Lower East Side.
+Curran says this became "one of the most successful and well-publicized public baths in nineteenth-century America."
 As a result, the firm became the official architect for future designs of municipal baths in New York City.

-In 1895, they were asked to submit a design for a grander bath facility for Tompkins Square Park—it was to include eighty shows.
-This was to be the first of a series of five bathhouses.
+In 1895, they were asked to submit a design for a grander bath facility for Tompkins Square Park—it was to include baths.
+This was to be the first in a group of five similar bathhouses.
 However, the community protested against having such a facility in their park, and it was never built.
-However, a reworked version of their design was eventually used by New York City for the Rivington Street Baths.
-The AICP criticized both New York City and the architects for what they called "a pretentious brick structure," finding it too grand, too large, and too expensive for the bathhouse scheme they had in mind.
+Later, New York City used a reworked version of their design for the Rivington Street Baths.
+The AICP criticized New York City and the architects for what they called "a pretentious brick structure", finding it too grand, too large, and too expensive for the bathhouse scheme they had in mind.

 Cady designed the Hudson Street Hospital (1893), Presbyterian Hospital (1886), and the New York Skin and Cancer Hospital (1898).
-They also designed a House of Relief (1894) on Hudson Street near the Hudson Street Hospital, both of which were operated by the New York Hospital.
-This five-story House of Relief with its distinctive twin stairway was used for clinical and emergency services.

-Cady, Berg & See also designed the Christian Home for Intemperate Men (1881) on Madison Avenue, a Home for Old Men and Aged Couples (1897, demolished 1973) at Morningside Heights, and the Protestant Half Orphan Asylum (1893) on Manhattan Avenue.
+His firm also designed a House of Relief (1894) on Hudson Street near the Hudson Street Hospital, both of which were operated by the New York Hospital.
+This five-story House of Relief with its distinctive twin stairway was used for clinical and emergency services.Cady, Berg & See also designed the Christian Home for Intemperate Men (1881) on Madison Avenue, a Home for Old Men and Aged Couples (1897, demolished 1973) at Morningside Heights, and the Protestant Half Orphan Asylum (1893) on Manhattan Avenue.